EdApp by SafetyCulture

 You should also consider how you want your POP displays to appear.
 The choices are unlimited, but the POP design you pick should be eye-catching, pull people in, speak to your brand language, and blend in with the rest of your visual merchandising.

-For your window displays, be sure to focus on producing something that will capture your passer-bys’ attention and offer them a taste of what they can get when they step inside.
+For your window displays, be sure to focus on producing something that will capture your passerby’s attention and offer them a taste of what they can get when they step inside.
 Your window displays shouldn’t be intentionally misleading in order to make a message.
-Consider your window display to be the cover of your company’s book.
-It should be appealing enough to make them want to learn more while also giving them enough information to know what they’re getting into.

 Window displays are one of the few areas in visual merchandising where your display doesn’t need to be purchasable and may instead focus only on aesthetic appeal.
 Many businesses take this as an opportunity to develop something truly unique for their store, so have some fun with it.